GinoGalotti/improv/_posts/2019-01-30-improv-party.md

 title: Let's organise a improv-party show!
 bigimg: /img/party-cover-lowres.jpg
 shareimg: /img/party-cover-lowres.jpg
-tags: Improv, Improv Comedy Copenhagen, ICC, Backline, Short Form, Mantown, Format, Improv Games
+tags: Short Form, Format, Improv Games
 ---

 Improv theatres like to experiment with new and colourful formats.
 People can only watch so many Harolds before craving crazier shows!
 That is why party-style shows sound so appealing to audiences and theatre managers.
 Recently we started doing it [at the theatre I'm part of](https://www.improvcomedy.eu/), and I have spent a lot of time thinking of how to craft my ultimate version!
 In this post, we will explore together the elements that can enhance this format.